Hghrv/GDPR-Obfuscator/README.md

         pip install make

 ### AWS Deployment: Follow steps or skip to Make deployment section
+      In the terminal, navigate to the terraform folder and follow the following steps:

       .
 Step 1 (Use the <-reconfigure> flag after adding terraform backend bloc in main.tf): terraform init
         (Without backend s3)